bplmaps/lmec-main-site/content/articles/transit-history-at-lmec.md

 title = "Transit History at LMEC!"

 +++
+ {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cv417/full/,1200/0/default.jpg" caption="" class="figure-right" >}}

-We recently digitized out [Boston Redevelopment Authority Collection](https://collections.leventhalmap.org/search?f%5Bcollection_name_ssim%5D%5B%5D=Boston+Redevelopment+Authority+Collection) and are diving deep into one of its maps today!
-This map of the city of Boston focuses on tourism and getting into and around the city to see the sights. {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cv417/full/,1200/0/default.jpg" caption="" class="figure-right" >}}
+We recently digitized our [Boston Redevelopment Authority Collection](https://collections.leventhalmap.org/search?f%5Bcollection_name_ssim%5D%5B%5D=Boston+Redevelopment+Authority+Collection) and are diving deep into one of its maps today!
+This map of the city of Boston focuses on tourism and getting into and around the city to see the sights.